Saturday, May 9, 2020

 It's been awhile, friends.
 In the past few years my career really ramped up and while I haven't been writing, I've had a fun romp as an urban farmer.
 Two years ago I built a chicken coop and went to the feed shop in Chicago (yes, Virginia, there's a feed shop in the city!) with the intent to come home with 3-4 chicks, depending on what they recommended given the size of my coop.
 Well, long story short, there was a rubber-chicken sized Pekin duck at the shop that day who had been surrendered by his family for being too aggressive with their dog.
 It was love at first sight for my youngest, who wore me down (I had, after all, made it well-known in the family that at some point my life had to include ducks) and so we went home with two chickens and Duck, who was charming but a total rascal.
 Over that summer I built a duck pond, collected eggs and devised various containment strategies for keeping the chickens in our postage-stamp city yard.
 In the end, a city lot isn't a great spot for birds, who needed more sun, pasture, and the company of other birds of their same feather.
 Duck now resides on a friend's farm in South Haven, Michigan, procreating happily.
 See the end of the story for a picture of his young breed.

 We surrendered the chickens as well, a decision I'll never feel good about, especially if people start stockpiling eggs.
 As for how we're faring vis a vis the global pandemic, I am happy to report we are well in Chicago where we find ourselves mostly quarantined and provisioned, our concerns thankfully limited to ensuring our college kids retain that which is most important to them - their independence - even as they retreat home for their spring terms.
-As far as I can tell, that involves keeping a stocked fridge, and open door, and my own activities.
+As far as I can tell, that involves keeping a stocked fridge, an open door, and my own activities.

 Anyhoo, in lieu of going out on the town and spring skiing and other activities that are suddenly verboten, I'm fixing to finish the teetering pile of books on my nightstand.
 If you're looking for recommendations, I offer The Time In Between, Being Mortal, The Overstory, The Righteous Mind, and Jocko Willink's Leadership Strategy and Tactics.
 Oh, and I really loved He Mele A Hilo, The Professor and the Madman (the OED's origin story) and my colleague William Cope Moyer's memoir, Broken.